MinhNguyen4958/Shelter-System-v2/README.md

 - fix roomList method to only grab the available rooms
 - when a customer is checked out, remove them from their room
 - remove unnecessary room numbers from database
+- add back the new available beds into the dropdown for update customer when a customer is checked-out